Does Matthew 18:20 Sanction Personal Assemblies?

 Show him his error

-The contact with the offender is to be made privately, likely so that no unnecessary embarrassment is brought upon the guilty party.
+The offender is to be addressed privately, likely so that no unnecessary embarrassment is brought upon the guilty party.
 The environment for correction must be as ideal as possible.
 The reclamation of a soul is the goal, not personal victory.

 Make a second effort